-Thanks to the Komen NEO funds, the BREAST/Amigas Program will also host its first community health fair this fall at Sacred Heart Chapel in Lorain County, in partnership with Window of Health.
+MetroHealth's BREAST/Amigas Program (Bringing Education, Advocacy and Support Together), which works to improve the breast health of fair this fall at Sacred Heart Chapel in Lorain County, in partnership with Window of Health.
 These services are vital to the Lorain County community, which experiences high rates of breast cancer deaths and late-stage diagnosis.
 "We are very excited to extend our services to women in Lorain County with the Komen NEO funds," said Camille Garcia, Manager,